VueFileManager/vuefilemanager/README.md

 # Developers
 ## Running development environment on your localhost

-At first, please update your database credentials in .env file
+If you would like to express set up, please update your database credentials in .env file
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1